As a kid, I often felt helpless and unsafe around the people who were supposed to love me the most.

 Often they pick at the scab, but sometimes they rip it open.
-And although neither of us may fully get this in the moment when it’s happening, the truth is this: the Universe is conspiring with the people around us to help wake us up.
+And although neither of us may fully get this at the moment when it’s happening, the truth is this: the Universe is conspiring with the people around us to help wake us up.

-That wound which will not heal needs to be cleaned of all its infectious tissue, all that is not healthy needs to go.
+That wound that will not heal needs to be cleaned of all its infectious tissue, all that is not healthy needs to go.
 That wound which will not close needs some assistance.
 So yes, sometimes people come in and stir things up, they upset the scabs we are trying so hard to protect.

 A while ago my friend told me about the Japanese art of Kintsugi, which means ‘golden joinery’ or ‘to patch with gold.’
 Broken pottery shards are healed with a mixture of tree resin and gold.
 The intention behind the repair is to have something better than new.

 Our broken hearts become even more beautiful as we do the work to heal and rejoin what has been shattered.

 We’re after a Kintsugi heart: broken open, golden lines, better than new.

 May this help your heart to continue to heal.
 I am sending love to you!